lezhnev74/lessthan12ms.com/texts/20200221-maintainbale-web-1-complexity/compexity.md

 >
 > *Martin Fowler*

 We can't justify our poor decisions by a lack of time.
-We can afford to be short-sighted.
+We can't afford to be short-sighted.
 Quick solutions are good for "here and now", but if you think about the future, how this system will be changed by somebody else, you realize that you should've made different decisions.